Beyond coding agents

 Conversational prompting

-Copy-paste from a chat window.
+Copy and paste from a chat window.

 2